Introduction to Interior Design - Part 1 (Online Short Course)

 Who should attend

 This course is ideal for those who are interested in Interior Design but are new to the subject.
-Maybe you are thinking about returning to full-time study but would like to build your portfolio for an application.
 Or maybe you are hoping to make the first steps at changing your career and becoming a professional interior designer.

 This course will guide you through the principal skills as practised by professional interior designers.
 Afterwards, you may wish to progress onto the Introduction to Interior Design - Part 2.